HackerDom/ctf-cloud/cloud/README.md

 To connect with SSH to this VM again in future, use port 2222 instead of 22.

-After poweroff, use the Digital Ocean console to make the snapshot of this VM.
+After poweroff, use the Digital Ocean console to make the image of this VM.
+Enable the option "optimize for faster deployment".

-The ID of snapshot can be obtained with ```python3 cloud_master/files/api_srv/list_all_snapshots.py```.
+The ID of snapshot can be obtained with web-interface or with ```python3 cloud_master/files/api_srv/list_all_images.py```.
 This ID will be needed on next steps.

 #### Deploy Vurnerable Host ####